change.org.png

 I worked with the internal product and editorial content teams to fully understand the intersection of business and user goals before jumping to design solutions.
 We leveraged insights from research, marketing and data to prioritize problems and identify opportunities.

-As part of the discovery phase, I conducted a competitive audit.
-I looked at other company websites to get a sense for how they use content marketing and blogging to enhance their brand and product.
+I conducted a competitive audit and looked at other companies to get a sense for how they use content marketing and blogging to enhance their brand and product.
 Examples include Rally by Eventbrite, Lyft, and Airbnb.

 inspiration-board-change.png

-The first and second concepts were a bit too subtle.
-The final solution (right) features icons that are fixed to the left side of the article, meaning they scroll down the page with you.
+The first and second concepts below were too subtle, so the final solution (right) features icons that are fixed to the left side of the article.
 This is an ideal interaction that enables users to share at any point while reading the article.

 To shape the ideal user experience, I conducted a journey mapping exercise and considered the user flow with this question in mind: How do users land on the blog and what do we want them to do once they get there?

 To encourage users to actively explore the blog, each article page features related posts.
-I experimented placing thumbnails in the middle of the article and in the sidebar but found them to be too distracting.
 The final design features 5 "Must Read” posts at the end of the article, providing an opportunity for the user to dive into another topic of interest.

-The UI is designed using color, hierarchy and typography patterns that are consistent with the company's visual styles.
-While the blog is designed in accordance with the Change.org brand style guide, it does feature special treatments that visually distinguish it as an editorial platform that is different than the main Change.org site.
-Stylistically, I was inspired by print magazines.
-The blog's home page utilizes a grid with plenty of white space.
+The Blog features color, hierarchy and typography patterns consistent with Change.org’s brand style guide, with special treatments that visually distinguish it as an editorial platform.
+Stylistically, I was inspired by print magazines and the blog's home page utilizes a grid with plenty of white space.
 Overall, the final design is minimal and clean, allowing the content itself to shine.

 Ultimately, our goal was to create a tool for sharing all the incredible stories created by the Change.org community, and the final design delivered.
 It represents the ultimate expression of the brand, with the design and voice culminating to reflect a truly impactful company.